akkornel/mpi4py/README.md

 You can run this demonstration code multiple ways.
 This documentation explains how to run directly (with `mpirun`).
 This works automatically on one machine, and can be configured to run on multiple machines.
+Information is also provided for people with access to a SLURM environment.

 ## mpirun